Stanford, Wisconsin ready to share NCAA volleyball's big stage

 "Our team's not going to flinch," Wisconsin coach Kelly Sheffield said.
 "I know them well enough to know.
 Now, that doesn't mean that we're going to win.
 That other team on the other side of the net is a special team.
 They'll come in with a lot of confidence.
 [But] I'd be surprised if the stage is too big for our group, either."

-For the Cardinal, it's a chance to add one more to the program's eight national championships, the most in Division I, and win a third title in the last four years.
+For the Cardinal, it's a chance to add one more to the program's eight national championships, the most in Division I, and win a third title in the past four years.

 That would be the perfect ending for a "senior" group that technically has seven members, one being a redshirt junior and another a graduate transfer.
 The "core four" of that class -- Plummer, setter Jenna Gray, opposite Audriana Fitzmorris and libero Morgan Hentz -- have been key players throughout their four seasons at Stanford.

-"I feel like that match kind of started our outlook of 'one point at a time,'" said Gray, who was honored with Hentz as an AVCA All-American for the third time at Friday's banquet.
+"I feel like that match kind of started our outlook of 'one point at a time,'" said Gray, who was honored with Hentz at Friday's banquet as an AVCA All-American for the third time.
 "If you look at being down 0-2 at Wisconsin, that's a really scary thing to face.
 But if you just play and move on to the next point, it's easier.
 Over our four years, we've said that a lot.

 "For our class, that match was a really good moment to prove to us that we can hang with the big dogs."